 Lesson #5: Live in San Francisco, but don’t build for it

 Although I don’t live in San Francisco, I’m there a lot.
-And my business partner lives just outside of the city.
-The one mistake both of us made is that we built a business based on the feedback we get from individuals within the tech sector.
+My business partner lives just outside of the city.
+The one mistake both of us made is that we built a business based on the feedback we got from individuals within the tech sector.

-When building a product or service, you need to consider all of the people who live outside the bay area… such as someone who may live in Lincoln Nebraska.
+When building a product or service, you need to consider all of the people who live outside the Bay area… like someone who may live in Lincoln, Nebraska.
 Remember, the majority of the world doesn’t live in the tech epicenter.

 But just because your customers may not live in San Francisco, it doesn’t mean that you shouldn’t.
-You’ll find more tech investors in the bay area than anywhere else.
-And they tend to invest in people they know and believe in.
-You won’t be able to get to know them as well, unless you are living close to them.
+You’ll find more tech investors in the Bay area than anywhere else.
+They tend to invest in people they know and believe in.
+You won’t be able to get to know them as well unless you live close to them.

 Lesson #6: It’s never too early to start making money

-The biggest mistake we made at KISSmetrics to date, was that we didn’t start selling early enough.
+The biggest mistake we made at KISSmetrics to date was that we didn’t start selling early enough.
 We focused on creating a great product, reaching product market fit… and all of those other things startups do.
-But even before you have product market fit, or even a working product, it doesn’t mean you can’t start selling.
+But even before you have product market fit or even a working product, you can start selling.

 Lesson #7: Experienced employees aren’t better than hungry ones

 When your startup has a few million bucks in the bank, you have a lot of flexibility when it comes to hiring.
-Because of this you will look for the smartest person out there to hire.
-You know, the person with a ton of experience and has done what you want to do… such as executives.
+Because of this, you will look for the smartest person out there to hire…you know, the person with a ton of experience who has done what you want to do… such as executives.

 What I quickly learned is that although those high paid people did well in their last job, it doesn’t mean they will do well with your company.
 In many cases, they do much better in big corporate environments.
 What they lack is the ability to move fast and do so without relying on others.

-Those corporate executives are used to farming out the work, versus figuring out how to do things on their own.
+Those corporate executives are used to farming out the work instead of figuring out how to do things on their own.
 When a startup is young, these are the people who I recommend you stay away from.
-Instead, you want to hire hungry individuals who haven’t got that big break in their career yet.
-The ones who will fight and do whatever it takes to succeed.
+Instead, you want to hire hungry individuals who haven’t gotten that big break in their career yet.
+These are the ones who will fight and do whatever it takes to succeed.

-Later on you can hire those corporate executives, but you don’t need them early on.
+Later on, you can hire those corporate executives, but you don’t need them at the beginning.